How to become

 You could do a foundation degree or degree in:

-- computer games technology
+- computer games design

 - computer games development